 - [38] In our view an applicant's need to be available to provide medical assistance for a family member is a factor to consider.
 However, in the circumstances present it is not a compelling factor. - [39] As for providing emergency driver support for his daughter, in the absence of evidence as to a specific need, we are not able to give any credence to that submission. - [40] Lastly, we do not find Moloney to be relevant.
 While the legislative scheme being challenged in Moloney was similar to section 163.2 insofar as it allowed the Alberta government to refrain from issuing or renewing a driver's license to enforce payment of a debt, the challenge to that legislation and the substance of the decision of the Court related to the doctrine of paramountcy as between federal and provincial legislative schemes.
 The provincial legislation in that instance was found to have violated that doctrine as it purported to allow the Alberta government to suspend a license even where the subject debt had been discharged in federal bankruptcy proceedings.
-The subject legislation in our case does not contain such a provision, and the issue of conflicting legislation is not before us.
+The subject legislation is not before us.